yuxihe/SelfDrivingCarProj/P1-CarND-LaneLines/README.md

 # **Finding Lane Lines on the Road**

-The goals of this project is to make a pipeline that finds lane lines on the road using python and OpenCV.
+The goal of this project is to make a pipeline that finds lane lines on the road using python and OpenCV.
 See an exmple blow:

 <img src="test_images/whiteCarLaneSwitch.jpg" width="430"/>        <img src="test_images_output/step6.jpg" width="430"/>